Archive | Country Matters

 American Horror Stories (‘Rosemary’ Turns 50)

-Rosemary’s Baby turns 50 today, and I’ve been thinking a ton about this film and about the genre of horror overall.
-For a few decades, dystopias were the alarm clock we all needed, but because the dystopia is now and no satire could possibly outstrip the grotesque burlesque that has capsized the highest chambers of the land, horror is the perfect lens for examining the greatest biases and ugliest fears prevailing in our dying (dead?) republic.
-That’s why Get Out blew everything else in 2017 out of the water, and that’s why films like The Exorcist and, yes, Rosemary’s Baby haunt us still.
-The former was about an America possessed–why else do you think it took place within spitting distance of Nixon’s White house?–and the latter was about the way that women are gaslit about everything including their own intellectual and reproductive powers.
+For a few decades, dystopias were the alarm clock we all needed.
+But now that the dystopia has arrived, horror is the perfect lens for examining the disasters colonizing our dying republic.
+That’s why Get Out blew everything else out of the water the year Trump took the White House, and that’s why films like The Exorcist and Rosemary’s Baby haunt us still.
+The former depicted an America possessed–it was even set within spitting distance of Nixon’s White house–and the latter spearheaded mid-century female gaslighting.
 It’s also why I’m so flatly unimpressed by the emptyheaded Hereditary, the Toni Collette everything-and-the-kitchen-sink horror film that has everyone’s tongue a-flapping this month.
 Continue Reading →

 Not Even Eloise Could Sell This Story